ajspurr/medical_cost_prediction/README.md

 Outlier data subcategory composition not very different than rest of data.
 <p align="center"><img src="/output/models/perc_subcat_by_outlier.png" width="900"/></p>

+So far there is nothing I found that could categorize or explain the outliers other than the fact that they map well to the Charges vs. Age plot.
+Without knowing more about the origin of the data, at this point I will just remove the outliers so I can compare the model performance before and after.

 ### Homoscedasticity
 Breusch-Pagan test (the default) detects linear forms of heteroscedasticity.
 White's test detects non-linear forms. ([source](https://www3.nd.edu/~rwilliam/stats2/l25.pdf))